Beach bum trust provision

 A beach bum trust provision, in the law of trusts, ties the ability of a trust beneficiary to take from the trust to the beneficiary's own earnings.

 Background

+"Beach bum trust provisions" may take a variety of forms, such as by requiring a beneficiary to attain a certain job or degree, or by using the beneficiary's own income to determine how much money they can take from the trust fund at a given time.
 Such a provision serves to prevent a beneficiary from lazily living off the trust funds (i.e. a "beach bum").
 If the beneficiary earns no income, then he or she reaps nothing from the trust.